Kidoz-SDK/KIDOZ_Air_SDK_Example/README.md

 2. In opened widnow Select `Flex Build Path` and then click `Native Extensions`. ( Figure 1).
 3. Click (Add ANE) and select `KidozSdkAir.ane` file .
 4. Select `Flex Build Packaging` and then click `Native Extensions` and check the empty box of recently added ANE. ( Figure 2).
+5. Add to compiler arguments `-swf-version` that adjusted to currently used Air SDK.
+For Air SDK version `19.0` set `-swf-version 30` (Figure 3)